petersbingham/reskit/README.md

     cd reskit
     virtualenv env

-You now need to run a virtualenv script to setup your path to use this local version of python.
+You now need to run a virtualenv activate script to setup your path to use this local version of python.
+Note that for some versions of virtualenv the activate script is in the `bin` folder rather than the `Lib` folder.
+On Windows type:

+    env/Scripts/activate.bat

 On Linux type:

-    source env/Lib/activate
+    source env/bin/activate

-On Windows type:

-    env/Lib/activate.bat

 You can now install the dependencies into your virtualenv with the following commands: